Judge to rule soon on whether Stearns County bar can reopen

 The fight over whether a Stearns County bar can reopen moved from the streets to the courtroom on Friday.

-Unlike earlier this week, there were no beer-drinking, flag-waving patrons on hand to support Shady’s Hometown Tavern and its owner’s desire to reopen as quickly as possible during the COVID-19 pandemic, despite Gov. Tim Walz’ order that bars and restaurants may not offer on-premise drinking or dining until June 1.
+Unlike earlier this week, there were no beer-drinking, flag-waving patrons on hand to support Shady's Hometown Tavern and its owner's desire to reopen as quickly as possible during the COVID-19 pandemic, despite Gov. Tim Walz's order that bars and restaurants not offer on-premise drinking or dining until June 1.

 Instead, lawyers presented arguments via videoconference to Stearns County District Judge Shan Wang, who didn't rule on the case Friday but promised to make a decision "sooner rather than later."

-As a crowd of several hundred supporters gathered outside the Albany bar Monday, Schiffler told them that he wouldn’t defy the order, on the advice of his lawyer.
-But on Friday, his lawyer called Walz’ order unfair and unconstitutional, urging the judge to let Shady’s open.
+As a crowd of several hundred supporters gathered outside the Albany bar Monday, Schiffler told them that he wouldn't defy the order on the advice of his lawyer.
+But on Friday, his lawyer called Walz's order unfair and unconstitutional, urging the judge to let Shady's open.

 "My clients don't have any disrespect for Gov. Walz," said St. Cloud attorney Gary Leistico, representing Shady's.
 Leistico said bars and restaurants in outstate Minnesota are often the only place people have to meet and said that other states have "leapfrogged" over Minnesota on reopening.